;

 There are several potential reasons why a gap may appear between your crown and gum.

 • Improper Crown Preparation: Technical errors during the crown preparation process can result in a poorly fitting crown.
-If the crown is not placed correctly, it can develop leakage around its borders, leading to unsightly gaps.
+If the crown is not placed correctly, it can develop leakage around its borders.

 • Aging or Worn-out Crown: Over time, even well-made crowns can show signs of wear and aging.
-The cement that holds the crown to the tooth may deteriorate, causing the restoration to become loose and come out.
+The cement that holds the crown to the tooth may deteriorate, causing the restoration to wear and loosen.

 Treatment Options to Fix the Gap Between Your Crown and Gum